Blendify/blender-manual/blender_docs/manual/game_engine/python_api/videotexture.rst

    GameLogic.video.source.refresh()

-- Load image from source for python processing wihtout download to GPU:
+- Load image from source for Python processing without download to GPU:
 - note that we don't even call refresh on the Texture
 - we could also just create a source object without a Texture object